dafny-lang/dafny/docs/HowToFAQ/FAQFunctionUnroll.md

 A function will also keep unrolling if it has an argument that is a literal `nat` and that argument decreases on each recursive call.
-So for this example we can write a helper function that takes a `nat` argument and give it a literal value that tells it how often to unroll.
+So for this example we can write a helper function that takes a `nat` argument and give it a literal value that tells it how much to unroll.
 ```
 {% include_relative FAQFunctionUnroll2.dfy %}
 ```